CorentinJ/Real-Time-Voice-Cloning/README.md

 |[1710.10467](https://arxiv.org/pdf/1710.10467.pdf) | GE2E (encoder)| Generalized End-To-End Loss for Speaker Verification | This repo |

 ## News
-**13/11/19**: I'm sorry that I can't maintain this repo as much as I wish I could.
-I'm working full time on improving voice cloning techniques and I don't have the time to share my improvements here.
-Plus this repo relies on a lot of old tensorflow code and it's hard to work with.
-If you're a researcher, then this repo might be of use to you. **If you just want to clone your voice**, do check our demo on [Resemble.AI](https://www.resemble.ai/) - it will give much better results than this repo and will not require a complex setup.
+**13/11/19**: I'm now working full time and I will not maintain this repo anymore.
+To anyone who reads this:
+- **If you just want to clone your voice**, do check our demo on [Resemble.AI](https://www.resemble.ai/) - it will give much better results than this repo and will not require a complex setup.
+The free plan already allows you to do a lot.
+We have a [plugin for Unity](https://github.com/resemble-ai/resemble-unity-text-to-speech) as well for game developers.
+- If, for some reason, you want to spend hours setting up a python environment to run crappy old tensorflow code that will give you very average results, be my guest.
+One year after my thesis, there are many other better open-source implementations of neural TTS out there, and new ones keep coming every day.

 **20/08/19:** I'm working on [resemblyzer](https://github.com/resemble-ai/Resemblyzer), an independent package for the voice encoder.
 You can use your trained encoder models from this repo with it.